sharetribe/flex-sdk-js/docs/developing-sdk.md

 # Developing SDK

-Here are the essentical command-line commands you need when developing the SDK:
+Here are the commands you need when developing the SDK:

 #### Install dependencies: